FionaLippert/FluxRGNN/README.md

 If you would like to apply FluxRGNN to your own data, you need to generate the following files (for each season and year):
 - `delaunay.gpickle`: graph structure underlying the Voronoi tessellation of radar locations (as a [networkx.DiGraph](https://networkx.org/documentation/stable/reference/classes/digraph.html) where nodes represent radars and edges between radars exist if their Voronoi cells are adjacent).
 You can use [this](https://github.com/FionaLippert/birdMigration) code base to construct the voronoi tessellation and associated graph structure from a set of sensor locations.
-- `static_features.csv`: dataframe containing the following static features of radars and their corresponding Voronoi cell:
+- `static_features.csv`: dataframe containing the following static features of radars and their corresponding Voronoi cell (as columns):
     |          	| description                                                                      	| data type 	|
     |----------	|----------------------------------------------------------------------------------	|-----------	|
     | radar    	| name/label of radar                                           	                | string    	|